Google Ads is one of the easiest advertising platforms out there.

 Be Proactive with Your Negative Keywords

 You don’t have to rely on just your search terms report to find negative keywords to add.
-If you’re just about to start a campaign or have had one going for a while, you can most likely think of words that don’t apply.
+Most likely you can come up with a list of words that don't apply to your business.

 You want someone clicking on your ad who is actively interested in what you sell and can afford it.
 And who is in your market.

 Also, think about people who might be interested in pursuing a career in the service you offer.
 Are you a plumber?
 Then you don’t want people looking for plumbing jobs or a career in plumbing or a plumbing school.
-These are phrases that should be added to several services.
+These are negative keywords that could apply to many service providers.

 Finally, a competitor's names might also trigger your ad.